jellydator/ttlcache/Readme.md

 }
 ```

+#### TTLCache - Some design considerations

+1. The complexity of the current cache is already quite high.
+Therefore i will not add 'convenience' features like an interface to supply a function to get missing keys.
+2. The locking should be done only in the functions of the Cache struct.
+Else data races can occur or recursive locks are needed, which are both unwanted.
+3. I prefer correct functionality over fast tests.
+It's ok for new tests to take seconds to proof something.

 #### Original Project

 TTLCache was forked from [wunderlist/ttlcache](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope.